Meet Jacqueline

 A Passion for Healing, Naturally.

-My passion for this medicine began with my own search for healing.
+My path to becoming an acupuncturist began with my own search for healing.

 Education & Certifications